• Skip to content

 • Shingles vaccination uptake among 80 year olds (percentage of patients who have reached 80 years old in the preceding year, who have received a shingles vaccination between the ages of 70-79 years)*

 Some of the points that were assigned from achieving specific levels of quality of care targets were subject to income protection during the COVID-19 pandemic so that practices were not penalised financially during this time.
 This occurred for both 2020/21 and 2021/22.
+Thus the QOF service and/or its recording for these years may be affected.
+Practices were advised in March 2022 that the temporary income protection arrangements would not be applied to the 2022/23 QOF service.

-Further details for most of these diseases and medical conditions are covered under specific diseases and medical conditions within Health Factors under Adults or in the case of learning disabilities and mental ill health under Vulnerable Groups.
-However, the prevalence estimates for each disease is available from the Office for Health Improvement & Disparities’ Fingertips as well as additional indicators relating to quality of care of patients at GP practice level, Primary Care Networks, and sub Integrated Care Board and Integrated Care Board levels.
+The prevalence estimates for each disease is also available from the Office for Health Improvement & Disparities’ Fingertips as well as additional indicators relating to quality of care of patients at GP practice level, Primary Care Networks, and sub Integrated Care Board and Integrated Care Board levels.

 The key prevalence indicators from Fingertips are also included in our Key Facts for Hull.